-It can be enabled for a domain or separate subscribers in the web administration panel or using API.
+It can be enabled for a domain or separate subscribers in the Admin Panel.

-To enable the service:
+To enable the service for a domain:

-- 1. Go to Domain Preferences or Subscriber Preferences of the domain/subscriber you want to enable Apple/Google Mobile Push for. - 2.
-Go to the Internals group and enable the mobile_push_enable parameter selecting one of the following options:
+- 1. Go to SettingsDomains and click on the Preferences button of the domain you want to enable Apple/Google Mobile Push for. - 2.
+Go to the Internals group and enable the mobile_push_enable parameter.